Murmuration

 Murmuration is the specific word for a flock of starlings.
 The purpose of forming such large flocks may be to evade predators, share information, or to find a place to roost as a group.
-Individuals of a large flock or other grouping decide how to move based on 3 principles:

 • Separation – each bird avoids colliding with its neighbors